stevapple/swift-tencent-scf-runtime/README.md

 // Our Lambda handler, conforms to EventLoopLambdaHandler struct Handler: EventLoopLambdaHandler {
-    typealias In = SNS.Message // Request type
+    typealias In = COS.Event // Request type
     typealias Out = Void // Response type

-    // In this example we are receiving an SNS Message, with no response (Void). func handle(context: Lambda.Context, event: In) -> EventLoopFuture<Out> {
+    // In this example we are receiving a COS Event, with no response (Void). func handle(context: Lambda.Context, event: In) -> EventLoopFuture<Out> {
         ...
         context.eventLoop.makeSucceededFuture(Void())